 We understand how difficult this unprecedented situation is; to have to home-school your child can seem challenging.
 We recommend that, with your child, you agree on a daily timetable which suits you both.
 Having a structure to the day will make it easier, once it has been established.
 In school, the morning is used usually for Maths and English – reading, writing and GPS.
 The afternoon is usually Science and the Foundation Subjects.

 It would benefit all pupils to continue daily reading on reading plus, if possible and continue tables/maths number work on times tables rockstars, Maths Shed or My Maths.
 Staff will be checking pupil reading plus accounts, each school day, to check no children are on hold.

-In addition, starting on 20th April BBC Bitesize Daily, via the BBC iplayer, red button, BBC Four and BBC Sounds are providing free 14 weeks of core subject learning of Maths, English and Science for Year 1 to Year 10 pupils.
+In addition, starting BBC Bitesize Daily, via the BBC iplayer, red button, BBC Four and BBC Sounds provide free core subject learning of Maths, English and Science for Year 1 to Year 10 pupils.
 The government document, with free websites for the curriculum, SEND and mental wellbeing, is worth a look at too.
 The Oak National Academy have also launched 180 video lessons for all year groups.(Links are below)

 Mrs Burgess and Class Teachers

 Class teacher work set for each week is below (for best results plan a daily timetable):

 All pupils, who are registered on Reading Plus, should use it for 40 minutes and complete set English work for class each day.

 All pupils should access My Maths or Times Tables Rockstars or Number Frame and complete set Maths work for class each day.

 All pupils should complete spelling work set by class teacher and use spelling shed and/or other online sites each day.

 All pupils can have breaks between subjects – try different fitness sites, skipping, meditation, yoga, relax kids.